casdoor/casdoor-website/docs/how-to-connect/guest-auth.md

 }
 ```

-The system automatically creates a guest user with:
+Casdoor creates a user with: username `guest_<uuid>`, a random password, and tag `guest-user`.

-- A randomly generated username in the format `guest_<uuid>`
-- A random password
-- The tag `guest-user` for identification

-## Upgrading Guest Users
+## Upgrading to a normal user

-Guest users are automatically upgraded to normal users when they update their credentials through the user update API.

-**Upgrade triggers:**

-- Changing the username to a non-guest format (not starting with `guest_`)
-- Setting or changing the password

-After upgrade, the user's tag changes from `guest-user` to `normal-user`, enabling standard authentication.
+When the user sets or changes their username (to something not starting with `guest_`) or sets a password via the user update API, they are upgraded: the tag becomes `normal-user` and they can use normal sign-in.

 ## Restrictions

-Guest users cannot sign in through the standard login flow.
-They must first upgrade their account by setting proper credentials.
-This ensures that guest users transition to permanent accounts before using password-based authentication.
+Guest users cannot sign in via the normal login page until they upgrade (set a real username or password).

 ## Example Integration